-- (a) Examination Requirements.
-An individual applying to be registered as an investment adviser or investment adviser representative under the Act and who is new to the securities industry as of October 1, 2018 must successfully complete the Securities Industry Essentials examination ("SIE"), administered by FINRA.
-In addition, all investment adviser or investment adviser representative applicants must successfully complete one of the following: - (1) The Uniform Investment Adviser Law Examination (Series 65 examination); or - (2) The General Securities Representative Examination (Series 7 examination) and the Uniform Combined State Law Examination (Series 66 examination). - (b) Waivers.
-The examination shall not apply to an individual who currently holds one of the following professional designations: - (1) Certified Financial Planner (CFP) awarded by the Certified Financial Planner Board of Standards, Inc. - (2) Chartered Financial Consultant (ChFC) awarded by the American College, Bryn Mawr, Pennsylvania; - (3) Personal Financial Specialist (PFS) awarded by the American Institute of Certified Public Accountants; - (4) Charted Financial Analyst (CFA) awarded by the Institute of Chartered Financial Analysts; - (5) Chartered Investment Counselor (CIC) awarded by the Investment Counsel Association of America, Inc.; or - (6) Such other professional designation as the Director may by rule or order recognize.
+- (1) Any individual who is registered as an investment adviser or investment adviser representative in any jurisdiction in the United States on the effective date of this Regulation shall not be required to satisfy the examination requirements for continued registration, except that the Commissioner may require additional examinations for any individual found to have violated any state or federal securities law. - (2) An individual who has not been registered in any jurisdiction for a period of two (2) years shall be required to comply with the examinations requirements for this Regulation. - (c) Waivers.
+The examination shall not apply to an individual who currently holds one of the following professional designations: - (1) Certified Financial Planner (CFP) awarded by the Certified Financial Planner Board of Standards, Inc. - (2) Chartered Financial Consultant (ChFC) awarded by the American College, Bryn Mawr, Pennsylvania; - (3) Personal Financial Specialist (PFS) awarded by the American Institute of Certified Public Accountants; - (4) Charted Financial Analyst (CFA) awarded by the Institute of Chartered Financial Analysts;

+- (5) Chartered Investment Counselor (CIC) awarded by the Investment Counsel Association of America, Inc.; or - (6) Such other professional designation as the Commissioner Director may by rule or order recognize.